Ardghan History, Family Crest & Coats of Arms

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Ardghan has been spelled many different ways, including Hardman, Hardeman, Hardyment, Hardymen, Hardiman and others.

 Early Notables of the Ardghan family (pre 1700)

-More information is included under the topic Early Ardghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Ardghan Notables in all our PDF Extended History products and printed products wherever possible.